A simples guide to motorcycle maintenance

 Regular maintenance can help small issues deteriorating into something more serious.
 Checks that cost very little other than your time could save you a great deal of money by avoiding a more serious failure.

 Unless you’re a mechanic yourself it’s worth booking your bike in for regular servicing, particularly if you’ve any large trips planned or in periods of extreme weather conditions.
-A well-maintained bike is a safer bike.
+A well-maintained and well stored bike is a safer bike.

 All of these things can help to reduce the risk of you being involved in an accident and the need to make a claim on your insurance, which is certainly a good thing.
-If you’re looking to save money on your bike insurance, why not start comparing?
+If you’re looking to save money on your bike insurance, read our Motorbike FAQs and start comparing.
 We have a range of insurance providers to choose from so we’re sure we can find the right cover at the right price for you.